 Q1: Can I make strawberry shortcake cupcakes ahead of time?

 Yes, you can absolutely prepare parts of these cupcakes in advance.
 The baked cupcakes can be stored in an airtight container at room temperature for up to two days.
-The stabilized whipped cream can be made a few hours ahead and kept in the refrigerator.
-For the freshest and best texture, it’s recommended to assemble the cupcakes with their filling and topping just before you plan to serve them.
+The stabilized whipped cream can be made a few hours ahead & kept in the refrigerator.
+For the freshest & best texture, it’s recommended to assemble the cupcakes with their filling & topping just before you plan to serve them.
 This prevents any sogginess from developing.

 Q2: Why do my strawberry shortcake cupcakes get soggy?

-Q3: What’s the secret to a moist and fluffy strawberry shortcake cupcake?
+Q3: What’s the secret to a moist & fluffy strawberry shortcake cupcake?

 The secret lies in a few crucial steps.
-First, ensure your butter and eggs are at room temperature.
-This allows for better emulsification and a finer crumb.
+First, ensure your butter & eggs are at room temperature.
+This allows for better emulsification & a finer crumb.
 Second, opt for cake flour instead of all-purpose flour for a softer, more delicate texture.
-Finally, and most importantly, do not overmix your batter.
+Finally, & most importantly, do not overmix your batter.
 Mix only until the ingredients are just combined.
-A few small lumps are perfectly fine and indicate a tender cupcake to come.
+A few small lumps are perfectly fine & indicate a tender cupcake to come.